Writer/Surfer

 Outdoor and Adventure Sports Retailers

 The next category comprises those websites where you could order a new surf poncho, wetsuit, surfboard leash, surf wax, or maybe even a new traction pad if you’re feeling saucy.
-Think Backcountry, evo.com, or Surfdome.
+Think Backcountry, Evo.com, or REAL Watersports.
 If there’s one knock on these outdoors retailers it’s that the selection is typically not as broad as surf/watersports-specific retailers, or that it leans heavily in the fun board-slash-approachable equipment and is less performance-oriented.
 Still, these retailers can be great for discounted equipment and often offer more affordable shipping costs.

 Behemoths